The Hard Truth About Thinking

 Thinking.

 It takes effort.
-It involves friction.
+It involves a lot of friction.